Speedy Fuels are a Nationwide Fuel and Lubricants Supplier based in London, with regional fuel depots throughout… Read more

 One of the main users of gas oil is the construction sector, with excavators, generators, cranes, dumper trucks and lots of other machines & vehicles.
 The sheer number of uses in construction gives you an idea of how much fuel the typical construction site will use.

-Another common sector is farming.
+Another common sector is the agricultural industry.
 With farmers using many different machines and vehicles on a farm, these will mostly be powered by gas oil.
-Don’t think it’s just tractors and combine harvesters; farmers also have grain dryers and heaters.
+But don’t think it’s used to fuel just tractors and combine harvesters; farmers have grain dryers and heaters that need powering too.

 Another sector which you might not normally think of is the smelting industry.
 They use gas oil to power their furnaces which melt the metals.
 These need lots of fuel to get the heat up to the required temperatures.